martinreynaert/HitPaRank/README.md

 **Unique_Hits_Z**

 **Paragraph_(lemmatized)** : The actual paragraph in lemmatized form extracted from the FoLiA XML corpus file.
 All statistics reported in this file are derived from this lemmatized text layer in the FoLiA XML.
 For this study, the lemmatizer used was Spacy.
-For clear identification, the paragraph is preceded by the lable: 'LEM:'.
+For clear identification, the paragraph is preceded by the label: 'LEM:'.

 **Paragraph_(tokenized)** : The actual paragraph in tokenized form extracted from the FoLiA XML corpus file.
 For this study, the lemmatizer used was UCTO.
-For clear identification, the paragraph is preceded by the lable: 'TOK:'.
+For clear identification, the paragraph is preceded by the label: 'TOK:'.

 # Contents of Output Lists B/ and C/